-This ensures that you are able to get comfortable with the process, and can work out any potential kinks, before making a infused batch.
+This ensures you can get comfortable with the process and work out any potential kinks before making an infused batch.

 Maintain Proper Temperature Control

-When making this recipe, it is extremely important to take your time and be patient.
+When making this recipe, taking your time and patience is extremely important.

-It takes quite a bit if time to bring the mixture to temperature, upwards of thirty minutes.
+It takes a lot of time to bring the mixture to temperature, upwards of 30-45 minutes.

-While it may be tempting to blast the heat and try to get the temperature up fast, it is not the best approach.
+While it may be tempting to blast the heat and get the temperature up fast, it is not the best approach.

 Chewy Homemade Cannabis Caramels

-- Slowly and gradually add the evaporated milk, making sure the mixture stays at a constant boil.
+- Slowly and gradually add the evaporated milk, ensuring the mixture stays at a constant boil.
 This can take upwards of 10-15 minutes per can of milk.